You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Psorcon is a drug marketed by Taro Pharms North and Pfizer and is included in three NDAs.

 The generic ingredient in PSORCON is diflorasone diacetate.
 There are three drug master file entries for this compound.
-Three suppliers are listed for this compound.
+Two suppliers are listed for this compound.
 Additional details are available on the diflorasone diacetate profile page.

 AI Deep Research